Tyler Palko: College career

-Palko was redshirted the following season in 2003.
+2004

 As a redshirt-sophomore in 2004, Palko threw for 3,067 yards and 24 touchdowns, with only seven interceptions, earning him second-team All-Big East honors.
-He was also named Pitt's MVP and offensive captain as a first-year starter.
-Palko's 24 touchdowns led the Big East and were the third-highest single-season total in Pitt history, and his total passing yardage was the most ever for a sophomore and third-best overall in school history as well.
+He was also named Pittsburgh's MVP and offensive captain as a first-year starter.
+Palko's 24 touchdowns led the Big East and were the third-highest single-season total in program history, and his total passing yardage was the most ever for a sophomore and third-best overall in school history as well.
 Palko also had four 300-yard passing games and one 400-yard passing game during this season alone.
-In a game against the University of South Florida, Palko threw for a career-high 411 yards, the fifth-highest in school history, and matched a personal best of five touchdowns with no interceptions.
+In a game against South Florida, Palko threw for a career-high 411 yards, the fifth-highest in school history, and matched a personal best of five touchdowns with no interceptions.
 Palko threw another five touchdown passes and totaled 334 yards in the air with no interceptions against Notre Dame, becoming the first quarterback to throw for five touchdowns in a single game as a visiting team player against the Fighting Irish.
 Late in the fourth quarter against Notre Dame, the Panthers went on two late scoring drives: one for a touchdown and the second for a game-winning field goal with one second left to play.
 Palko also led three consecutive scoring drives against Temple to overcome a 10-point fourth quarter deficit.
-They also surprised the West Virginia Mountaineers in the Backyard Brawl after being down 13-9 in the fourth quarter.
+They also surprised West Virginia in the Backyard Brawl after being down 13–9 in the fourth quarter.
 Palko led a drive that consisted of four third-down conversions, ending with his two-yard touchdown run.
-Pittsburgh earned a bid to play in the Fiesta Bowl against the Utah Utes, where Palko was sacked nine times in a 35-7 loss.
+Pittsburgh earned a bid to play in the Fiesta Bowl against the Utah Utes, where Palko was sacked nine times in a 35–7 loss.

 After replacing Walt Harris as head coach in the spring of 2005, Dave Wannstedt chose Palko over Joe Flacco as the starting quarterback during Pitt's spring training.
 Flacco was left to run Pitt's second team and eventually transferred to Division I-AA University of Delaware.
 Flacco became the starting quarterback for the Baltimore Ravens in 2008, a year after Palko had been signed and subsequently waived by the Saints.